scheidelg/ghpa/GitHub-Credential-Security.md

     - You'll need to create a machine account for each user that will access the private Github repository via the GHPA-enabled website.

-    - The machine account will be separate from the user's standard GitHub account, increasing the number of credentials the user has to manage.
+    - <span style="color:red">Since the machine account will be separate from the user's standard GitHub account, this will increase the number of credentials the user has to manage. \[bad\]</span>

     - The machine account will have read-only access to just a specific private GitHub repository; it will not have access to the user's regular GitHub account.